 Historically, unit sales have increased during the flu season.
-With the dramatic increase in sales attributable to COVID-19 vaccinations, however, the effect of flu season sales was less impactful in past years.
-Unit sales in 2023 have increased each quarter domestically for those products associated with administering vaccinations (including the flu shot) which indicates that the seasonal trends are following pre-pandemic patterns.
+With the dramatic increase in sales attributable to COVID-19 vaccinations, however, From approximately 2020-2022, the effect of flu season sales was less impactful due to the dramatic increase in past years.
+Unit sales in 2023 have increased each quarter domestically for those products associated with administering vaccinations (including the flu shot) which indicates that the seasonal attributable to COVID-19 vaccinations.
+Seasonal trends are may now be following pre-pandemic patterns.

 Product purchases from our Chinese manufacturers have enabled us to increase manufacturing capacity with little capital outlay and have provided a competitive manufacturing cost.
-In the third quarter of 2023, our Chinese manufacturers produced approximately 91% of our products.
+In the third first quarter of 2023, 2024, our Chinese manufacturers produced approximately 91% 90.4% of our products.
 In the event that we become unable to purchase products from our Chinese manufacturers, we may need to find an alternate manufacturer for the blood collection set, IV catheter, Patient Safe® syringe, 0.5mL insulin syringe, 0.5mL autodisable syringe, and 2mL, 5mL, and 10mL syringes, and we would increase domestic production for the 1mL and 3mL syringes and EasyPoint® needles.